watermelonwolverine/ddstyleconverter/README.md

 IMPORTANT:
 Add all the asset packs you need to the map before you do the conversion.
-If you try to open a map that has references to assets to an un-imported asset pack it will just load forever.
+If you try to open a map that has references to assets of an un-imported asset pack it will just load forever.

 Syntax
 ------

-`ddstyleconverter [--verbose-info, --verbose-debug, --version, --help] target_path --out output_path --map map_path`
+`ddstyleconverter [--verbose-info, --verbose-debug, --version, --help] target_path --out output_path --cmap conversion_map_path`

 `target_path`: Path to the file which should be processed

-`output_path`: File path to where the result should be written
+`output_path`: File path to where the result should be written.
+The file itself must not exist but the parent directory must.

-`map_path`: Path to the conversion map file
+`conversion_map_path`: Path to the conversion map file

 Options
 -------